The Great Solar Eclipse

 The total Centerline is 359 miles long.
 Travel Time is 8 minutes 56 seconds.
 The Average Speed is 2,208 miles per hour!

 During a Solar eclipse, the moon, which is in the New Moon phase, passes between the sun and the earth.
-The shadow of the moon falls on the earth, not on the sun.
+The moon’s shadow falls on Earth, not the sun.
 The moon is smaller than the Earth, so its shadow covers only a small area on the Earth at a time as it passes by.
 The moon’s shadow won’t cover the whole planet at once.

-During an eclipse, there is a path or direction called a Totality, where the sun and its light are completely eclipsed by the moon.
+During an eclipse, there is a path or direction called a Totality, where the moon completely eclipses the sun and its light.
 On each side of this path are the areas where a partial eclipse is seen, and the moon does not block out all of the sun.

 Have some fun, and get together with friends and family.
 Enjoy the experience!